heylucasterra/heylucasterra.github.io/src/posts/blog/2020-03-19-01Redesigning-open.md

 icon: '✏️'
 ---

-Another year came in and I decided to redesign my website.
-Over the past couple of years I removed all the projects from my personal url and turned this into a sad "about me" page.
+2020 started and I decided to redesign my website.
+A couple of years ago I removed all the projects from my personal url and turned it into a sad "about me" page.

-I wanted this website to be updated in real time so people accessing it could watch the evolution week over week.
-This post will serve as the `Index` for this documentation.
+I wanted this website to be updated in during the process of the redesing, so people could have a sense of profress as much as I do.
+It will take a while as I adventure into React for the first time.
+This post will also serve as the `Index` for the documentation of the process – as detailed below.

 <br>